 includes a few notable features:

-simply provides an integer index into the rows of
+The main input simply provides an integer index into the rows of

 the matrix, with the parallel job splitting the task among elements